 Does the brokerage require additional courses or training?

 Do they offer a mentorship program for new agents?

-Do they require a certain number of hours of "floor time" or work for other agents?
+Do they require hours of "floor time" or work for other agents?

 How are leads distributed?